Vagus Nerve and Pain Management: A Neural Pathway to Relief

 Pain isn't just a signal from damaged tissue — it's a complex neurological experience shaped by your autonomic nervous system.
 The vagus nerve plays a critical role in modulating pain through descending inhibitory pathways that can suppress pain signals before they reach conscious awareness.

 This is why stress, anxiety, and low vagal tone amplify pain perception, while relaxation, meditation, and high vagal tone reduce it.
-Your vagus nerve is literally a pain modulation system built into your body.
+Your vagus nerve is literally a pain modulation system built into your body — and unlike pharmaceutical analgesics, it has no ceiling, no tolerance, and no withdrawal.

 How It Works